Top 30

 As well as giving you an opportunity to put your studies into practice and use the skills you develop on your course, undertaking a placement helps to improve your CV and shows employers that you have already completed work in industry when you graduate.

 Placements years usually take place between your second and third years of study.
-You will spend 1 year working with a company in industry before returning to the University to complete your final year.
+You will spend one year working with a company in industry before returning to the University to complete your final year.
 This effectively extends your studies by one year.

 The placement will be a paid position, with pay at or above the National Minimum Wage.